PACTHEMAN123/Chronix-doc/chapters/03-fs.typ

     /// get the absolute path of the dentry fn path(&self) -> String;
     /// load all child dentry
-    /// can also be use to update
-    /// since the on-disk fs dentry dont know child until lookup by inode
-    /// we assert that only dir dentry will call this method
-    /// it will insert into DCACHE by the way fn load_child_dentry(self: Arc<Self>) -> Result<Vec<Arc<dyn Dentry>>, SysError>;
+    fn load_child_dentry(self: Arc<Self>) -> Result<Vec<Arc<dyn Dentry>>, SysError>;
     /// create a negative child which share the same type with self fn new_neg_dentry(self: Arc<Self>, _name: &str) -> Arc<dyn Dentry>;